sense 1v

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-abbottonàre : to button
+abbottonare : to button

 ab|bot|to||re : (accento grave)

-Indicative mood (Indicativo) of the verb abbottonàre
+indicativo abbottonare.
+Indicative mood of the verb abbottonare

 Tempo semplice